jeffrey-newman/WSMGA-with-Wrapper-and-Analytics/README.md

 3. Includes a wrapper for linking to external objective function executables; and
 4. Displays/prints statistics of the search behaviour.

-These features have been developed at the University of Adelaide by Wenyan Wu, Holger Maier, Angus Simpson, and Jeffrey Newman.
+The GA was orignially designed for water systems, but has proven utility in water resource problems more generally.
+The code/design has been developed at the University of Adelaide by Wenyan Wu, Holger Maier, Angus Simpson, and Jeffrey Newman.
+WSMGA - Water System Multiobjective Genetic Algorithm

 Publications:
 Details of the algorithm are given in the following paper, which should be cited when the algorithm is used: